dosisido/mcs-bot/README.md

 - DISCORD_BOT_TOKEN: self-explanatory
 - DISCORD_CHANNEL_ID: the ID of the channel where the bot will send messages.
 To get this, enable Developer Mode in your account settings, then right-click the channel and copy its ID from the bottom.

-The Minecraft server **must** have access to the `/log4j_conf` folder inside the container, which contains the `log4j_bridge.xml` configuration file.
+The container inside the compose **must** be called `mcs-bot` and the Minecraft server must have access to the `/log4j_conf` folder inside this container, which contains the `log4j_bridge.xml` configuration file.
 The server must also be started with the following command-line argument:
 `-Dlog4j.configurationFile=/log4j_conf/log4j_bridge.xml`

 This is a sample docker compose: